 Nursing Stations brought to you by Advocate Healthcare

-Located in the Dr Pepper Patio/South Courtyard, Nursing Pod inside Gate 25 on the lower level mezzanine, First Aid Offices inside Gate 17, and United Club 300 Level and the Family Restroom in the United Club 100 Level.
+Location in the Dr Pepper Patio/South Courtyard, Nursing Suite inside Gate 25 on the lower-level mezzanine, First Aid Offices inside Gate 17, and United Club 300 Level and the Family Restroom in the United Club 100 Level.

-All parking passes will again be sent to fans electronically.
+All parking passes will be sent to fans electronically.
 Season pass and single game purchasers will need to print the appropriate pass prior to the game and bring it to the game.
+The pass should be displayed to traffic management personnel as you approach parking areas near the stadium.
 Passes may also be scanned from your mobile device.

-Most parking facilities immediately surrounding the stadium require a pre-paid parking coupon.
-These facilities open four hours prior to kickoff and close two hours after the game.
+Parking facilities immediately surrounding the stadium require a pre-paid parking pass and open four hours prior to kickoff and close two hours after the game.
 Parking lots may close earlier at the discretion of the Chicago Park District and stadium management.

 Traffic Advisory – We strongly suggest leaving ample time to drive to Bears games.